aware88/mcp-pack/USER_GUIDE.md

 ```bash
 node dist/cli.mjs write-config --client claude --smoke-test
 ```
+For Warp the command writes `.mcp-pack/warp/warp-drive-export.json`; open Warp, choose **Settings -> Warp Drive -> Import JSON**, and pick that file to add the servers.

 For Cursor you can target the global or project file:
 ```bash
 node dist/cli.mjs write-config --client cursor --scope global